Davidmycodeguy/useFormHook/README.md

-# useFormHook
+# react-useformhook-pro
 Best react form library of 2020.
 V 1.0

 How I belive forms should work AS A UX pespective .

+Premise 1.
+A form can be invalid but we show inturpt show error the user untill he completed his entry.
+Premise 2. disable Form untill the form Feilds are valid maing it clear that there a mistake in the form.

+To accpolish this we take the following steps:
 1. Form field validity should be tested on every change and blur.
-2. Form validity Errors message should not appear as the user is typeing.
+2. Form field Errors message should NOT appear as the user is typeing.
-3. Form validity Errors message should appear after user stops typeing for 3 seconds or on blur (clicks outinput).
+3. Form field Errors message should appear after user stops typeing for 3 seconds or on blur (clicks outinput).
-4. Form Buttom should be disabled unless all fields are valid.

-How i beilve forms should work as a devloper perpective.

-# useFormHook
-Best react form library of 2020.
-V 1.0

-How I believe forms should work as a user experience perspective.

-1. Form field validity should be tested on every change and blur.
-2. Form validity Errors message should not appear as the user is typing.
-3. The form validity Error message should appear after the user stops typing for 3 seconds or on blur (clicks output).
-4. Form Button should be disabled unless all fields are valid.
+4. Form buttuon have logic  to check all fields are valid before enbaleing the button.

 # How I believe forms should work from a developer perspective.

 # The code is super lightweight.

 - .4kB MINIFIED
 - 708B MINIFIED + GZIPPED

-# The validations are easy just past a regex pattern
+# The validations are easy just one line a regex pattern (add pattren attribute to input)
 <input
 name="email"
 onBlur={handleInputChange}